Why ASIC Asks for More Proofs in AFSL Applications: A Guide for Applicants

 Complexity of Services and Products

-ASIC may request additional proofs to complete their assessment of an AFSL application.
-The number and type of additional proofs depend on:
+Under the former AFSL application system, ASIC would request additional proofs to complete their assessment.
+The number and type of additional proofs that were requested depended on:

-• The complexity of the financial services and products the applicant has applied for; and
+• The complexity of the financial services and products the applicant had applied for; and

-• ASIC’s analysis of the applicant’s business and the market in which they intend to operate.
+• ASIC’s analysis of the applicant’s business and the market in which they intended to operate.

 Analysis of Business and Market

-In addition to the complexity of the financial services and products, ASIC’s analysis of the applicant’s business and the market they propose to operate in plays a significant role in determining whether additional proofs are necessary.
-This analysis helps ASIC to:
+In addition to the complexity of the services, ASIC’s analysis of the business and its proposed market played a significant role in determining whether additional proofs were necessary.
+This analysis helped ASIC to:

 • Understand the nuances of the applicant’s business model; and